Skip to main content

 Clomiphene citrate works by blocking estrogen receptors in the hypothalamus.
 The brain, perceiving low estrogen activity, is prompted to increase its output of GnRH.
 This, in turn, stimulates the pituitary to release more LH and FSH.
 The increased LH tells the testes to produce more testosterone, while the increased FSH drives spermatogenesis.

 Long-term studies have shown clomiphene to be an effective and safe option for many men.
-It can over long periods, with one study noting efficacy over a mean duration of 19 months.
+It can significantly improve testosterone levels over long periods, with one study noting efficacy over a mean duration of 19 months.
 Another large retrospective study of 400 men found that even after three years of use, 88% achieved normal testosterone levels and 77% reported symptomatic improvement.
 Side effects are generally mild but can include changes in mood, blurred vision, and breast tenderness.

 Gonadotropin Stimulation